Albatross (instrumental)

 "Albatross" is a guitar-based instrumental by Fleetwood Mac, released as a single in November 1968, later featuring on the compilation albums The Pious Bird of Good Omen (UK) and English Rose (US).
-The piece was composed by Peter Green.
+The piece was composed by Peter Green and became Fleetwood Mac's only number one single on the UK charts.
+In 1973, the song was re-issued as a single and reached number two in the UK.
+Danny Kirwan's instrumental "Jigsaw Puzzle Blues" was chosen for the B-side in most territories.